parthivrmenon/aws_saa/05_ec2_fundamentals.md

 * https://aws.amazon.com/blogs/aws/new-elastic-network-interfaces-in-the-virtual-private-cloud/

 ## EC2 Hibernate

-* RAM is preserved; RAM state is written to a file in root EBS volume
-* boot is faster as OS is not stopped/restarted
-* ie: root EBS must be envrypted and have enough space to contain the RAM state
+Hibernation stops your instance and saves the contents of the instance’s RAM to the EBS root volume.
+- can be enabled (ONLY during launch) by setting `Stop - Hibernation Behavior` to `hibernate`
+- gives you **faster boot times**
+- you are charged only for EBS storage
+- you are NOT charged for the instance while it is stopped (hibernated)
+- Pre-requisistes/limitations:
+    - you cannot enable hibernation on an existing instance
+    - instance RAM size must be less than 150GiB (Linux) and less than 16GiB (Windows)
-* does not support instance store?
+    - root volume type has to be an EBS volume; does not support instance store
-* long-running processes that should never be stopped
-* speed up boot time
+    - root volume MUST be encrypted.
-* cannot be hibernated for more than 60 days
+    -  cannot be hibernated for more than 60 days